Nursing: Direct Entry Graduate Programs

 Arrival at Simmons University

-It is important that international students plan properly to arrive at the required time to commence their studies.
-Allow ample time for obtaining immigration documents, shipping personal items and adjustment due to time and climactic changes.
-Students will NOT be allowed to enroll in classes if they arrive after classes have officially started.
-It is imperative that students allow adequate time for moving, student orientation, and establishing contacts.
+It is important that you plan properly to arrive at the required time to commence your studies.
+Allow ample time for obtaining immigration documents, shipping personal items, and adjustments due to time and climactic changes.
+You will NOT be allowed to enroll in classes if you arrive after classes have officially started.
+Allow adequate time for moving, student orientation, and establishing contacts.

 Resources